how many days in Prague guide for first timers

 Go inside the tower and create your souvenir coin.
 It’s a great memory from your visit to Prague.

-Self-guided walking tour Prague 2 days Astronomical Clock
+Prague itinerary 3 days Astronomical Clock

 10. Jewish Quarter